davidgraeff/firestore-db-and-auth-rs/readme.md

 This crate uses reqwest under the hood as http client. reqwest supports blocking and async/await APIs.

-Right now only blocking APIs are provided, async/await variants are gated behind an "unstable" cargo feature.
+Right now only blocking APIs are provided, some async/await variants are gated behind an "unstable" cargo feature.

 #### What can be done to make this crate more awesome